rrenode/Slipway/README.md

 # New Features!

-  - Choose different color styles (normal, blue, red, orange)
+  - Two Styles to Choose from (Normal & Dark)
   - Number Counters